dyne/Zenroom/docs/pages/zencode-scenarios-ethereum.md

 ### Data storage

-On the other hand, if you want to store data on the chain then you will add to the JSON file a **storage contract address** and the **data** to be stored (for the moment data can only be a string).
+On the other hand, if you want to store data on the chain then you will add to the JSON file a **storage contract address** and the **data** to be stored.
 The file should look like this:

 [](../_media/examples/zencode_cookbook/ethereum/doc_tx_information_data.json ':include :type=code json')

-you can feed the above json to the script:
+you can feed the above JSON to the script:

 [](../_media/examples/zencode_cookbook/ethereum/doc_transaction_storage.zen ':include :type=code gherkin')